therandomfool/blackJackJS/README.md

 # Javascript Black Jack

-- building card deck
+- JS building card deck with array for card number and array for card suit

-- shuffling card deck
+- JS for shuffling card deck using for loop with card deck array

+- CSS for card display of card suit and value based on HTML class and JS values